ITensor/website/docs/tutorials/MPS/main.md

 <span class='article_sig'>Thomas E. Baker&mdash;August 17, 2015</span>

 The Hilbert space is large.
 Scanning through the entire space would be take longer than is reasonable.
 Writing down a good guess for the wavefunction can be a great way to get close enough to the right ground state.
-A very good guess for strongly correlated, gapped systems in one dimension is the matrix product state (MPS).
-DMRG and many tensor network methods rely on this ansatz to quickly and efficiently calculate the ground state.
+A very good guess for the ground state of a gapped system in one dimension is the matrix product state (MPS).
+DMRG and many tensor network methods rely on the MPS ansatz to represent ground states and low-lying excited states.

 Each bulk tensor of an MPS has three indices, @@A^{\sigma\_i}\_{a\_i a\_{i+1}}@@.
 The subscripts convey that indices connecting different bonds may vary in size.
 The size of a typical index @@a\_i@@ is known as the bond dimension of the MPS, and corresponds to the number of states kept in a DMRG calculation.
 The index @@\sigma_i@@ is the physical index.
 This has two values for a spin@@-1/2@@ chain.